mattlean/lean-js-app-starter/docs/configuration/playwright.md

 ## Overview

-All frontend-based projects will have Playwright configured through the `playwright.config.js` file in the project's root directory.
+All frontend-related projects will have Playwright configured through the `playwright.config.js` file in the project's root directory.

 The [Playwright config](https://playwright.dev/docs/test-configuration) most uses the defaults except that it sets the [`testDir` property](https://playwright.dev/docs/api/class-testconfig#test-config-test-dir) to `.src/playwright`.
 For Electron-based projects, the [`projects` property](https://playwright.dev/docs/api/class-testconfig#test-config-projects) reduces the browser to only Chromium as that is the only browser needed for Electron.